-Interior designers share their expert tips on how to add colour to a Victorian style home
+Interior designer tips: How to add colour to a Victorian style home

 We recently had a reader write in and ask us how to add colour to a Victorian style home?
 It’s a great question, so we decided to call in the experts to make sure we offered the best possible advice and information.